2021 YOUNG ACTIVISTS SUMMIT

 KEY ACHIEVEMENTS

-A donation was granted to each of the 2021 Activists to carry out a field project, thus enabling the Young Activists Summit to have a concrete and long-lasting impact on the ground.
+The 2021 Activists were able to carry out a field project thanks to the support of YAS, thus enabling the Young Activists Summit to have a concrete and long-lasting impact on the ground.

 CO-ORGANIZED BY